 Ratchet System: Nothing special but nothing bad either.
 They work fine.

 Shock Absorption: Middle ground shock absorption but it’s really damp.

-In the $300 category, the Caliber often looses to Burton, Union and Flux as it doesn’t offer anything different.
+In the $300 category, the Caliber often loses to Burton, Union, and Flux as it doesn’t offer anything different.
 The Caliber still does a great job turning stiff boards and creating a damp ride so it could work for the right rider.

 For 2013, Salomon made a few tweaks like adding a bigger asymmetrical strap to the binding which makes for a better more supportive ride.
 The Salomon Caliber is a very stiff, aggressive bomber binding for those that need something to make your edge to edge transitioning as fast as possible.

-For 2011, the Caliber has softer straps than last year and makes a few minor adjustments to the base plate to make it more damp.
+For 2011, the Caliber has softer straps than last year and makes a few minor adjustments to the base plate to make it damper.

 Salomon Caliber Past Reviews

 Salomon Company Information